 Everything to the “left of the dot” is referred to as the second-level domain.
 The section to the “right of the dot” is the top-level domain (TLD for short).

-This post is meant to help you figure out if .CA is the right choice for you.
-If you would like to learn some tips on choosing the perfect second-level domain, refer to our free guide, Bringing your business online.
+This post is meant to help you figure out if .CA is the right choice for your website.
+If you would like to learn some tips on choosing the perfect second-level domain, refer to our free guide, Bringing your business online: How to choose a domain name and more.

 Top-level domains can be further broken down into two categories: